 - Pet Carriers, leashes, food and water and shot records for pets

 - A good map that includes detailed information for county roads and highways

-- Booster cables, an air pump, a tire repair kit and flares for the vehicle you use to evacuate
+- Booster cables, an air pump, a tire repair kit and flares for the vehicle you use to evacuate, if you’re evacuating.